IFA Group: The post-reunification years and expansion

 Working at the IFA Group plant in Haldensleben in 2016: producing a universal joint for a longitudinal shaft.
 The laser assists in aligning the splines.

 The company was transformed into a GmbH and managed by the Treuhandanstalt.
 Heinrich von Nathusius took over the company in 1992.
 At the same time, Volkswagen was acquired as a customer.
 In the following years, other manufacturers such as BMW, DaimlerChrysler, Audi and Porsche were added.
 The company's own capacities were expanded in 2002 with the opening of another cardan shaft plant in Gardelegen.
 In addition, the company entered into a strategic alliance with the Japanese company NTN in 2006.
 In 2009, the company acquired a majority stake in Tognum's propeller shaft division Rotorion (Tognum initially retained a 25 percent stake); this involved the integration of a Rotorion plant in Charleston, South Carolina.
 Five years later, the IFA Group opened a production facility in Shanghai.
-Finally, in 2016, the company took over Daimler's sideshaft productionand opened a sideshaft plant in Poland the following year.
+Finally, in 2016, the company took over Daimler's sideshaft production and opened a sideshaft plant in Poland the following year.